-2. Research on ICH Safeguarding and Disaster Risk Management
+1. Research on ICH Safeguarding and Disaster Risk Management

-Asia-Pacific countries are frequently exposed to various natural hazards, such as earthquakes, tsunamis, cyclones, floods, and volcanic eruptions.
-Based on the outcome of the project undertaken in FY 2016-2018, this project aims to clarify the disaster risks and positive aspects of ICH for disaster risk management (DRM), leading to the development of action plans to incorporate ICH and its safeguarding in the community's DRM.
-In FY 2022, a regional workshop will be held based on a desk study conducted in eight Asian-Pacific countries, including Japan, followed by field research involving the commitment of both ICH and DRM researchers.
+Asia-Pacific countries are frequently exposed to natural hazards such as earthquakes, tsunamis, cyclones, floods, and volcanic eruptions.
+Based on the outcomes of the project undertaken in FY 2016-2018, this project aims to understand the disaster risks and positive aspects of ICH for disaster risk management (DRM), leading to the development of action plans to incorporate ICH and its safeguarding in the community's DRM.
+In cooperation with institutions in Bangladesh, Fiji, Indonesia, Mongolia, Vanuatu, and Viet Nam, IRCI has conducted field research encouraging the collaboration between ICH and DRM.
+A regional workshop is organized in FY 2023 to summarize the project and discuss the results of the field research.

-3. Research on ICH Affected by the COVID-19 Pandemic
+2. Research on ICH Affected by the COVID-19 Pandemic